StariMarco/DaWrap/README.md

 ## Self rating

-Since this was a school project i can give me 4 stars out of 5 because, for time constraints, I ignored many aspects and many possible bugs that in a real app would not be possible to ignore.
+Since this was a school project i can give me 4 stars out of 5, but, for time constraints, I ignored many aspects and many possible bugs that in a real app would not be acceptable.

 # References